ovgu-FINken/multi_robot_path_planning/collvoid-melodic/README.md

    ~$ roscore
    ```

 2. Start the standard collvoid script like shown below.
+Select the local planner (*dwa*, or *collvoid*) by using the "-p" flag.
 Due to the simulation launcher the **number of robots** is set to 3 by default

     *Note: In the future, in case the simulation is enhanced such that an arbitrary amount of robots can be spawned,
-      you can speficy the number by using the flag "-n".*
+      you can specify the number by using the flag "-n".*

     ```
     ~/DrivingSwarm/src/pathplanning$ cd collvoid-melodic/collvoid_turtlebot/scripts/
-    ~/DrivingSwarm/src/pathplanning/collvoid-melodic/collvoid_turtlebot/scripts$ ./collvoid_std.sh
+    ~/DrivingSwarm/src/pathplanning/collvoid-melodic/collvoid_turtlebot/scripts$ ./collvoid_std.sh -p dwa
     ```

 3. After the collvoid_std.sh has finished its setup successfully, you can use the simple goal interface in **RVIZ** for testing it.